Working Together for Simcoe Muskoka

 Every day, our communities face new and evolving challenges caused by poverty and social exclusion.
-Despite the incredible work done by frontline charities across Simcoe Muskoka, there are gaps that swallow up too many of our most vulnerable.
+Despite the incredible work done by frontline charities across Simcoe Muskoka, there are gaps that overwhelm and challenge too many of our most vulnerable.

 To address that gap, United Way Simcoe Muskoka is funding six multi-year, cross-sector collaborative projects across our communities.
-By bringing together partners from all sectors – public, private, faith and charities – we know these projects will be able to not only meet the needs of our most vulnerable but provide a life of potential for our residents.
+By bringing together partners from all sectors – public, private, faith and charities – we know these projects will be able to not only meet the needs of our most vulnerable but provide a life of increased potential.

 It is through these projects that we will drive long-lasting, systemic change throughout Simcoe Muskoka and make a difference for years to come.

-These projects will be starting in the fall of 2020.
+These projects started in the fall of 2020, though please note that, due to circumstances caused by COVID-19, the North Simcoe project has been delayed.
 Take a look at what our communities can expect from these life-changing new projects or click the button below to support one of the Community Collaboratives.

 Sub-Region: South Simcoe